fetzerch/hp-n54l-drivers/README.md

 The sensors values can now be accessed using the `sensors` command.

-When manually installed, the file `config/modules-load.conf` has to be copied to the `/etc/modules-load.d/hp-n54l.conf` in order to automatically load the modules in the correct order after a reboot.
+When manually installed, the file `config/modules-load.d/hp-n54l.conf` has to be copied to `/etc/modules-load.d/hp-n54l.conf` in order to automatically load the modules in the correct order after a reboot.

-The file `config/sensors.conf` configures limits and label names for `sensors`.
+The file `config/sensors.d/hp-n54l.conf` configures limits and label names for `sensors`.
 Issue `# sensors -s` to reload the file after copying it to `/etc/sensors.d/hp-n54l.conf`.

 ## Installation